gchallen/code.metalsmith-linkcheck/README.md

   webserver.
 If disabled, `internalHost` must be set. **Defaults to true.**
 - `failMissing`: if set the metalsmith build process will halt if links are missing. **Defaults to false.**
+- `cacheChecks`: if set metalsmith-linkcheck will record when external links succeed in `checkFile` and not repeat the check for an interval set by `recheckMinutes`. **Defaults to true.**
+- `recheckMinutes`: determines the length between successive link checks when `cacheChecks` is set to true. **Defaults to 1440 (24 hours).**
+- `checkFile`: path relative to the metalsmith source directory where metalsmith-linkcheck caches link check information. **Defaults to `.links_checked.json`.**
+- `ignoreFile`: path relative to the metalsmith source directory to a JSON file containing an array of links to ignore. **Defaults to `links_ignore.json`.**
+- `failFile`: path relative to the metalsmith source directory to a JSON file where link failures are recorded.